carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 > >
 > >
 > > ~~~
-> > [1] 111.1055 111.9821
+> > [1] 111.3961 112.2727
 > > ~~~
 > > {: .output}
-> > The confidence interval has lower bound 111.1055 and upper bound
+> > The confidence interval has lower bound 111.4 and upper bound
-> > 111.9821.
-The interval does not capture the population mean of
+> > 112.27.
+The interval captures the population mean of
-> > 112 and therefore belongs to the 5% of 95% CIs that do not capture
+> > 112 and therefore belongs to the 95% of 95% CIs that do capture
 > > the population mean.
+If your CI does not cover 112, then your CI
+> > belongs to the 5% of 95% CIs that do not capture the population mean.
 > {: .solution}
 {: .challenge}